harrysolovay/rescripts/README.md

 Tim Arney's [react-app-rewired](https://github.com/timarney/react-app-rewired) was the first project to successfully tackle this problem.
 It offered a solution that led to many "rewires" (community-made plugins for simpler setup).
 But––when CRA 2.0 came around––there were some breaking changes.
 Not to mention, the react-app-rewired DX was something to be further simplified.

 Rescripts tackles this same probem for CRA 2.0+ with several key DX differences.
 First off, it was designed to be more of a focal point for all non-standard configuration.
 The underlaying loader can handle deeply nested "rescripts" (conceptually similar to babel plugins), all of which can modify any CRA process.
+The tools used to transform configuration are more robust and flexible than its predecessor's ([@rescripts/utilities](#rescript-sdk)), and should weather most updates.
 The API also exposes a middleware entry, so that you can track your configurations as they are transformed.
 It should also be noted that Rescripts is compatible with many Webpack rewires built for react-app-rewired.

 If you like this framework, please tweet at [@gearon](https://twitter.com/dan_abramov) requesting an "everything-i-did-not-include" rescript!